s4m98/CRTP/basic-enumeration/general.md

 ```

 ### OR We can find SMB SHARES using PowerHuntShares.psm1 tool
-**Note:** saved all doamin host name inside a text file, and let's see anyone have read/write access in share or not.
+**Note:** saved all domain hostname/computersname inside a text file, and let's see anyone have read/write access in share or not.
 Start PowerShell new tab session using Invisi-Shell:
 ```powershell
 C:\AD\Tools\InviShell\RunWithRegistryNonAdmin.bat
 Import-Module C:\AD\Tools\PowerHuntShares.psm1